 Large parts of Morocco are covered by mountains: the High Atlas, the Middle Atlas, the Rif mountains and the Anti-Atlas (‘anti’ as in ‘against’: this mountain range lies against the other Atlases).
 And in those mountains, it can be very pleasant in summer.
 Around 25 degrees Celsius (77 degrees Fahrenheit): a lot more moderate than the heat in the desert and the city.

 The summers here are mild and pleasantly sunny.
 So if mountain hikes are your thing or if you want to try and summit the adventurous Toubkal, the Atlas mountains are your destination in summer!

-In winter, snow-sport lovers can head to Oukaimeden ski resort with its 6 ski-lifts offering skiing and other winter sports while Ifrane (in Middle Atlas) is fondly called “Little Switzerland” by many.
+In winter, the temperature in the moutnains easily drops below 0 degrees Celsius.
+Snow-sport lovers can head to Oukaimeden ski resort with its 6 ski-lifts offering skiing and other winter sports while Ifrane (in Middle Atlas) is fondly called “Little Switzerland” by many.